How To Deal With Bed Bugs While Traveling

 Who is responsible for the bed bugs?!?

 It's the fault of the other travelers who stayed there before you and/or the hostel's fault for not keeping track of their arrival.
 If it's just a few bugs or bites and the hostel staff is apologetic and helpful in getting rid of the bugs, I wouldn't worry about it too much.
-This is a common problem and most hostels can't help it if a guest brings bugs.
-However, I would write (and have written) a bad review of a hostel if they're unconcerned that I picked up a literal parasite at their establishment.
-I've had four encounters with hostel staff about bed bugs and half of them were positive.
+This is a common problem and most hostels or hotels can't help it if a guest brings bugs.
+However, I would write (and have written) a bad review of a hostel if they're rude or unconcerned about the fact that I picked up a literal parasite at their establishment.
+I've had four encounters with hostel staff regarding bed bugs and half of them were positive.
 The other half, not so much.
 I'll contrast the good with the bad.

 Story Time: My Experience With Bed Bugs